aws-samples/sample-ollama-server/README.md

 ### Remote connectivity to underlying services
 Nginx reverse proxy is used to provide [HTTPS encryption](https://docs.openwebui.com/getting-started/advanced-topics/https-encryption/) to Open WebUI which listens on TCP port 8080.

 Ollama and LiteLLM are configured to listen on TCP port 11434 and 4000 on EC2 instance network interface.
 To allow remote access, configure EC2 instance security group.
-You can use Nginx reverse proxy (`/etc/nginx/sites-available/https-proxy`) to provide HTTPS/TLS encryption.
+You can use Nginx reverse proxy (`/etc/nginx/sites-available/https-proxy`) to provide HTTPS encryption.
+If ALB is provisioned (`enableALB`), you can create a [HTTP](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-listener.html) or
+ (preferably) [HTTPS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) ALB listener to EC2 instance.

 ## Obtaining certificate for HTTPS
 Amazon CloudFront (`enableCloudFront`) [supports](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-viewers-to-cloudfront.html) HTTPS.
 You can use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) to [request](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) a public certificate for your own domain and [associate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html) it with your CloudFront distribution.